Work and training in Germany

 Specialty training in Germany

 Specialty training in Germany takes place exclusively within the framework of medical practise, and junior physicians receive remuneration for their work.
-A prerequisite for beginning specialty training is the acquisition of a full or temporary licence to practise medicine (Approbation or Berufserlaubnis).
-Physicians who have completed their basic medical training and are in possession of a valid full or temporary licence to practise are entitled to apply for a position as a junior physician at an institution licensed for medical training in the relevant area of specialisation.
+Physicians who have completed their basic medical training and are in possession of a valid full licence to practise are entitled to apply for a position as a junior physician at an institution licensed for medical training in the relevant area of specialisation.

 Specialty medical training usually takes between five and six years to complete, depending upon the specific training regulations for the specialty.
 Training is supervised by a clinical tutor authorised by the State Chamber of Physicians and takes place in a university hospital, clinic or other approved medical institution.
 This may include an outpatient unit under the supervision of a practise-based physician.
 Lists of authorised institutions may be found on the websites of the relevant State Chambers of Physicians under “Weiterbildung”.